imagineLife/big-site/content/mongo/core-aggregations/acc-with-project.md

 ```

-- if the current iteration avg high temp is greater than the accumulator
-  - return this high temp val
-  - else return the accumulator
-- here, `$$value` is like the accumulator
-- \$this is the current item in the iterator

 ## Max

 Now, use the `$max` which is a type of grouping.
+A way simpler way of getting max.

 ```bash
 db.icecream_data.aggregate([